kenneth-fung/music-academy-orbital/README.md

       - one more row of recommendations: “Courses Similar to What You’re Taking”
   - Tutor (logged in)
     - same as new user

 - Upon logging in, Student should be redirected to Home page, Tutor to their Profile page

+- Tutors Page
+  - each tutor's card should have the information that is currently on their course's page (tutor rating, number of students, etc)

 - Search field in Navbar
   - blend in a bit more to differentiate from search bars on Home and Courses page
     - maybe change background color of search field (more translucent?)
     - or just remove it, since Home and Courses Page already have search bars

 - File Uploads
   - grey out the “save changes” and “back” buttons
   - check why adobe acrobat documents can’t be uploaded (type: ‘application/pdf’)